New Trier High School: Curriculum

-Profile and recognition
+Awards and recognition

-In 2006, New Trier spent more than $15,000 yearly per student, well above the then state average of $8,786.
+In 2006, New Trier spent over $15,000 yearly per student, well above the then-state average of $8,786.
 It has been included in the "Top Hundred" and "Most Successful" lists of the National Association of Secondary School Principals, The New York Times, The Washington Post, and Parade magazine.
 The school was identified as "quite possibly the best public school in America" by Town & Country, in a six-page article on New Trier that cited the "rich" and "demanding" curriculum, extensive arts and activities, strong participation in athletics, and faculty of the caliber typically found teaching at good colleges.
 Life also recognized New Trier as one of the best high schools in America with cover stories in 1950 and 1998.

-In the class of 2017, 23 students were National Merit finalists, 27 were National Merit semifinalists, 71 received letters of commendation and 442 were Illinois State Scholars.
-For this same class, the average composite ACT score was 27.8, the highest in Illinois for an open enrollment public school and among the top school scores in the United States.
-The class of 2018 scored an average 28.0 composite on the ACT, the highest ever for New Trier, and the highest in Illinois for open enrollment schools.
+In the class of 2024, 33 students were National Merit finalists, 36 were National Merit semifinalists, 79 received letters of commendation, and 365 were Illinois State Scholars.
+For this same class, the average composite ACT score was 27.5.
+The class of 2018 scored an average 28.0 composite on the ACT, the highest ever for New Trier and the highest in Illinois for open enrollment schools.
 According to an article by the University of Michigan Department of Psychology, "New Trier students outperform their Illinois classmates on every conceivable measure."
 The article also points out that 92% of the school's funding comes from the high property taxes of its affluent surroundings.
 Approximately 98% of the class of 2014 went on to enroll in college.

 New Trier ensembles or individuals have received 39 awards in the Downbeat Student Music Awards program.
 A record-setting seven of these were achieved in 2007 alone.
 More than 1,100 students participate in the music department.
 The student-run Soundtraks Club produces all 24 concerts a year, webcast live on the internet at ntjazz.com, on local cable television, and in stereo on WNTH radio.

 New Trier was named a Grammy Signature School Gold recipient by the Grammy Foundation in 2000 for its commitment to music education, and was named the National Signature School in 2007 as the nation's top high school music program.
 In April 2006, the school's Concert Choir and Symphony Orchestra performed in New York City at Carnegie Hall.
-In the summer of 2000, the school's Jazz Ensemble, Chamber Orchestra and Bluegrass Band enjoyed a successful two-week concert tour of China.
+In the summer of 2000, the school's Jazz Ensemble, Chamber Orchestra, and Bluegrass Band enjoyed a successful two-week concert tour of China.